• Individual Investor

 What if you have more than one applicable account?

 If you have more than one IRA or other employer retirement accounts, you must calculate the required distribution separately for each account.
-You must then withdraw an amount equal to the total of the RMD for all of your accounts.
+You must then withdraw an amount equal to the total of the RMD for all your accounts.

 You can withdraw the total RMD for your IRAs from one or more of your IRAs.
 Similar to an IRA, a 403(b) required distribution must be calculated separately for each 403(b) contract you own, but you can take the total amount from one or more of your 403(b) contracts.